tvc95/pokedex-react/README.md

 ## Yarn (recommended)
 $ yarn start

-# The server will start at port 3000 - go to http://localhost:3000
+# The application will start at port 3000 - go to http://localhost:3000

 ```